ps1312/DiscogsClient/README.md

 - `HTTPClient` protocol to allow dependency injection and better testability.
 - `URLSession` to make network requests by implementing an extension in `HTTPClient+URLSession.swift`.

-This facilitates a lot when implementing unit tests, specially using dependency injection when creating the ViewModels.
+This choice was made because it facilitates a lot when implementing unit tests, specially using dependency injection when creating the ViewModels.
 The structure also alows easy navigation between view and data components.
-Good separation of concerns also makes implementing new features more easily and faster.
+Good separation of concerns makes implementing new features more easily and faster.
 For me, tests are a must, it gives a lot of confidence when making new changes on existing code.

 ## Analysis And Development Process